 An annual seasonal flu vaccine as the first and most important step in prevention.
 The vaccine can protect you from getting sick or it can make your illness milder, if you do come down with the flu.
-We typically begin offering flu vaccines at the beginning of September.

 The CDC recommends that everyone age 6 months and older be vaccinated; however, it is especially important that the following at-risk groups be vaccinated: